 SoliCall is designed to improve audio quality in any type of voice call.
 We offer robust noise reduction algorithms that are capable of attenuating any unwanted sound or voice from phone calls.
 In addition for cancelling non-human sounds, we can cancel voices of people that are talking nearby.
 In addition to noise reduction our technology also includes a robust echo cancellation that is used both in the client side and in the network side.
 Some of our customers use our plug-and-play products while others embed our technology in their software/devices.

 Yes.
-SoliCall offers two products (PBXMate & SoliCall Pro) that can be seamlessly installed in most communication environments.
-Moreover, you can use these products without making any change to your servers.
+SoliCall offers several plug-and-play products that can be seamlessly installed in most communication environments.
+For more information visit our

 There are two type of noise reduction filters.
 PNR that uses human acoustic profile to attenuate non-human sounds.
 RNR that uses a reference to cancel voices of people that are talking around you.
 For more details, the following post elaborates on the different types of noise.